-- These are guidelines, not rules, and they depend on the area in which the contravention occurred. - You should supply as much documentary evidence as possible to support your case. - We will treat each case separately, which means we will not always cancel a PCN issued in one of the circumstances listed above. - We will not repeatedly cancel PCNs for the same reason.
+- You should supply as much documentary evidence as possible to support your case. - We will treat each case separately - We will not repeatedly cancel PCNs for the same reason.

 We will take into account the following factors when considering your representations: